-SNI matching allows you to send traffic to different backend Virtual Services based on the FQDN requested.
-SNI rules must be configured after the STunnel VIP is created.
+SNI matching allows traffic to be sent to different backend Virtual Services based on the FQDN requested.
+SNI rules can be configured after the STunnel VIP is created.

 To configure SNI rules:

 - 1. Using the WebUI, navigate to: Cluster Configuration > SSL Termination. - 2.
 Click Modify next to the relevant STunnel VIP. - 3.
 Scroll to the bottom of the screen and click New SNI Rule.